 Make use of quick reference schemes such as flashcards and phone apps.
 Expand your mental endurance.

-Constant practicing of questions, and reviewing your mistakes will help you attain a high GMAT score of above 700.
+Constant practising of questions and reviewing your mistakes will help you attain a high GMAT score of above 700.
 The more consistent you are with your practice, the higher your score will be.

 You are advised to decide your order well in advance before the actual selection.
 The order choice will depend on the relative proficiency of the candidate in various sections.

-Face the GMAT with vigor, resilience and submerge all your fears!
+Face the GMAT with vigour and resilience, and submerge all your fears!
 We hope these GMAT tips for your exams will be useful for your preparation.